 Kitchenful raises €1.6 million

 Kitchenful wants to make weekly shopping easier with an app.
-The idea convinced investors like N26 CEO Valentin Stalf.
+The idea has won over investors such as N26 CEO Valentin Stalf.

-In a seed financing round, the Berlin-based start-up Kitchenful has raised 1.6 million euros.
-VentureFriends, Goodwater Capital and Jabbar Internet Group participated in the round, TechCrunch reported.
-Previously, N26 CEO Valentin Stalf, Souq co-founder Samih Toukan, David Fischer of High Snobiety, Maik Ludewig of Durstexpress and the co-founder of the literature management program Mendeley, Victor Henning, had already invested in the startup.
+The Berlin start-up Kitchenful has raised 1.6 million euros in a seed financing round.
+VentureFriends, Goodwater Capital and the Jabbar Internet Group participated in the round, as reported by TechCrunch.
+Previously, N26 CEO Valentin Stalf, Souq co-founder Samih Toukan, David Fischer from High Snobiety, Maik Ludewig from Durstexpress and the co-founder of the literature management program Mendeley, Victor Henning, had already invested in the start-up.

-Kitchenful plans to use the money to expand further into Europe and North America.
-Chris Schiller and Christian Hartung's startup has developed an app to simplify meal planning and weekly shopping.
-Users get a suggested weekly plan with recipes based on their preferences.
-They can then order the ingredients they need via the app.
-Rewe, Edeka, Gorillas and Amazon then deliver the groceries to the customers' homes in a short time.
+Kitchenful intends to use the money to expand further in Europe and North America.
+Chris Schiller and Christian Hartung's start-up has developed an app designed to simplify meal planning and weekly shopping.
+Users receive a suggested weekly plan with recipes based on their preferences.
+They can then use the app to order the ingredients they need.
+Rewe, Edeka, Gorillas and Amazon then deliver the groceries to the customer's home in a short space of time.

 Newsletter